leonardothehuman/libretro-doublecherryGB/README.md

 ### Features

-- GAMEBOY 4 PLAYER ADAPTER (DMG-07) emulation
+- GAMEBOY 4 PLAYER ADAPTER (DMG-07) emulation (F1-Race, Wave Race, Yoshi's Cookie...)
-- up to 16-Player Faceball 2000 emulation (1-15 without bugfix-patch, 16 players needs patched rom)
+- up to 16-Player Faceball 2000 emulation (1-15 without bugfix-patch, 16 players needs patched rom https://github.com/Zarithya/Faceball2000DX))
-- up to 16-Player Tetris Battle Royal (no modified rom needed)
+- up to 16-Player Tetris Battle Royal Hack (no modified rom needed)
-- up to 16-Player Kwirk Multiplayer (no modified rom needed)
+- up to 16-Player Kwirk Multiplayer Hack (no modified rom needed)
+- up to 16 Player 4x4Player Adapter
+- Of course up to 16 Player Singleplayer for Speedrun-battles or if you have arguing kids :D
 - local splitscreen
 - netplay support
-- Barcodeboy Emulation
+- BARCODEBOY Emulation full support (all barcodes are hardcoded and will autoload the next after scan)
-- easy Pokemon online trading (Retroarch 1.17 needed)
+- easy Pokemon Gen1 and Gen2 online trading via Lobby without subsystem (Retroarch 1.17 needed)

 Netplay is working.
 Make sure to have all the same amount of emulated gameboys in your core options.